-Opening the main air control vent can be used to revitalise the fire effectively, producing significantly more vigorous combustion.
+Opening the air control vent A by twisting can be used to revitalise the fire effectively, producing significantly more vigorous combustion.

-The 'air-wash' feature when used, should function to effectively keep the inside of the door glass clear of smoky deposits.
+The air control B when opened by sliding to the side, should also function to effectively keep the inside of the door glass clear of smoky deposits.